g0mxxm/shellcode_extractor_for_maldoc/README.md

 # Install
 ## Environment
 * python3 & javascript
-* REMnux or any enviroment that include these tools (zipdump & rtfdump & xorsearch & scdbg & cut-bytes)
+* REMnux or any enviroment that include these tools (zipdump & rtfdump & oledump & oleid & msoffcrypto-crack & xorsearch & scdbg & cut-bytes)
 * Windows + Office + frida (If you want to use the hook function to extract the OLE object from the RTF file)
 * The [docker image(g0mx/remnux-shellcode_extractor)](https://hub.docker.com/repository/registry-1.docker.io/g0mx/remnux-shellcode_extractor) created by myself for extracting shellcode from maldoc based on REMnux
 ## Code